editablejs/editable/packages/editable-breaker/README.md

 - The `src/classes.ts` file is generated from `GraphemeBreakProperty.txt` in the Unicode database by `src/generate_data.ts`.
 It should be rare that you need to run this, but you may if, for instance, you want to change the Unicode version.
 - You can run the tests using `pnpm test`.
-They are written using `vitest`, and generated from `GraphemeBreakTest.txt` and `emoji-test.txt` from the Unicode database, which is included in the repository for performance reasons while running them.
+They are written using `jest`, and generated from `GraphemeBreakTest.txt` and `emoji-test.txt` from the Unicode database, which is included in the repository for performance reasons while running them.